milos85vasic/Server-Factory-Utils/README.md

 ssh root@192.168.0.101
 ```

-## Tunneling
+## Obtaining host's IP address

-To create a tunnel between your machine and remote machine service you can use a `tunnel.sh` script.
+To obtain IP address based on the host name you can use a `getip.sh` script.

 ### How to use the `getip.sh` script